Giomiski/OpenCore-MSI-GS66-Stealth-10UX/README.md

 After finishing installing macOS, transfer with a USB drive or download if you have an ethernet cable plugged in, the latest version of [OCLP](https://github.com/dortania/Opencore-Legacy-Patcher/releases), install it, than run ```Post-Install Root Patch```

-After finishing installing the root patches reboot when asked
+After finishing installing the root patches, reboot when asked